qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 ### Python

 - Default argument is a stored value that will not be re-created on every call.
+- Be careful about indentation when copying and pasting Python code.

 ### SQL Databases